 The lessons for next time include;

 - Warmer, waterproof boots; my trusty Red Wing boots with two pairs of thick socks were just not enough to keep the cold out.

-- The Patagonia hooded thermal was amazing at keeping the drafts out, wearing it up under my helmet instead of a scarf.
+- The Patagonia hooded thermal was terrific at keeping the drafts out, wearing it up under my helmet instead of a scarf.